 ‘The Eagle’ by Alfred Lord Tennyson is a two stanza poem that is separated out into two sets of three lines, known as tercets.
 These tercets follow a very simple rhyme scheme that conforms to a pattern of AAA BBB.
-The poem also makes use of the metrical pattern of iambic pentameter.
-This means that each line contains five sets of two beats, known as metrical feet.
+The poem also makes use of the metrical pattern of iambic tetrameter.
+This means that each line contains four sets of two beats, known as metrical feet (or iambs).
 The first is unstressed and the second stressed.
 It sounds something like da-DUM, da-DUM.

 Tennyson uses a number of poetic techniques within ‘The Eagle’.
 These include alliteration, caesura and personification.
 The latter is perhaps the easiest to spot.
 It occurs when a poet imbues a non-human creature or object with human characteristics.
 In this case, the eagle is described as having “hands”.
 It is also referred to as “he” rather than “it,” therefore increasing its agency and individuality.